Are You Suffering From Workaholism?

 - Intense anxiety, to the point of suffering anxiety and panic attacks.

-- Excessive use of cell phones.
+- Excessive use of your cell phone.

 Furthermore, as we mentioned earlier, this mental state ends up affecting your personal life.